Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on September 24, 2015

 - Water retention due to sodium

-- Fat gain due to being in a caloric surplus
+- Body Fat gain due to being in a caloric surplus

-There is only one way to determine changes in something such as Lean Body Mass: getting your body composition tested.
+There is only one way to calculate what is happening to your Lean Body Mass: getting your body composition analyzed.
 Without testing your body composition, there will be no way to know what any gain or loss in your body weight is due to.

 Most methods of body composition analysis will at the minimum divide your body into Lean Body Mass (this may be referred to as Fat-Free Mass) and Fat Mass.
 These methods include: